 Furcal length between 24mm-35mm gets the tag “standard” because only with a wide angle lens they don’t create distortions at very wide shots.
 However, if you want a lens that tears through confined spaces like small rooms or cityscapes, a better option may be to go wider.

-What is The Best Wide Angle Lens for Canon
+What is The Best Wide Angle Lenses for Canon

 Best Canon Full Frame Wide Angle Lenses